andyouyang22/quiz/README.md

-# quiz
+# Quiz #

+Andrew Ouyang

+## Question ##

-Q: Given a list of words like https://github.com/NodePrime/quiz/blob/master/word.list find the longest compound-word in the list, which is also a concatenation of other sub-words that exist in the list.
-The program should allow the user to input different data.
-The finished solution shouldn't take more than one hour.
-Any programming language can be used, but Go is preferred.
+Given a list of words find the longest compound-word in the list, which is also a concatenation of other sub-words that exist in the list.

-Fork this repo, add your solution and documentation on how to compile and run your solution, and then issue a Pull Request.

-Obviously, we are looking for a fresh solution, not based on others' code.
+## Solution ##

+Make two passes on the input file:

+1. store all words in a data structure
+2. determine which words are compound

+In the first pass, all words are stored in a space-efficient data structure.
+This solution uses the `github.com/tchap/go-patricia/patricia` trie.

+In the second pass, every word is checked to determine if it is compound with respect to the words stored in the trie.
+A word is compound if

+* a substring of the word starting at the beginning of the word is itself a word
+* the remainder of the word is either itself a word or another compound word

+Note that this recursive check can be skipped if the word is not longer than the current longest compound word.

+## Usage ##

+The code for the solution is in `quiz/compound.go`.
+To install the trie dependency, run

+	go get -u github.com/tchap/go-patricia/patricia

+See https://github.com/tchap/go-patricia for more details.
+Then, from inside the `quiz` folder, run

+	go build compound.go
+	./compound [filename]

+where filename is the name of the file containing the input words.
+If no file is passed in, `word.list` will be used by default.